krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 OPTIONS
 ------------

+.. _kadmin_options:

        **-r** *realm*
-              Use realm as the default database realm.
+              Use *realm* as the default database realm.

        **-p** *principal*
-              Use  principal to authenticate.
+              Use  *principal* to authenticate.
 Otherwise, *kadmin* will append "/admin" to the primary principal name of the default ccache, the value of the *USER* environment variable, or the username as obtained with *getpwuid*, in order of preference.

        **-k**